ublue-os/bazzite/system_files/desktop/shared/usr/share/ublue-os/motd/tips/20-bazzite.md

 Discover Overlay is preinstalled, allowing Discord to overlay your games during voice chats~[More info](https://trigg.github.io/Discover/)
 *Looking to setup Waydroid?*~[View our documentation](https://universal-blue.discourse.group/docs?topic=32)
 Bazzite uses ZSTD compression in BTRFS by default, and deduplicates files across your entire drive. **More space for your games!**
-*Have a large library of ROMs to manage?* ROM Properties Page shell extension is installed by default and makes it much easier, with thumbnails and additional info for all of your files.
+*Have a large library of ROMs to manage?* ROM Properties Page shell extension is installed by default and makes it much easier, with thumbnails and additional info for all of your files
-*Need more control over your Flatpaks?* Check out the Warehouse and Flatseal applications to manage them.
+*Need more control over your Flatpaks?* Check out the Warehouse and Flatseal applications to manage them The `bazzite-rollback-helper` command can guide you for rolling back or rebasing to older Bazzite builds